Subham0207/game-engine/Documentation.md

     6.2.2.
 I need to use material class.
 So a Model has a array of materials not textures.
 And a mesh can use 1 Material.
 A material has 1 texture of each type.
     6.2.3.
 Now we have 1 material per mesh ( so multiple material per model).
 Although you cannot edit each of the materials yet (DONE); Also I don't process the alpha channel from a texture (DONE);
     Some vertices of a model donot move when animation is played;
-    reset model loading window when a model load is finalized (DONE) But the new textures get shared with other models for some reason (PENDING);
+    reset model loading window when a model load is finalized (DONE) But the new textures get shared with other models for some reason (SORT OF DONE FOR NOW) This is happening due to a texture type being bound in  one model and the other model not having the texture uses the already bound one; We will revist this
+    But basically metallic textures are not working anymore;
+    Animation Getting played in two models at same time + something is wrong with vertices.
     6.21.
 Saving Animations, character, etc...
     6.3 Playing different animation based on player input.
     7. Physics